StatCan/block-sequence/docs/environment_setup.md

 5. Repeat steps (1 a – c) for pyproj.
 6. Repeat steps (1 a – c) for shapely.
 7. Repeat steps (1 a – c) for Click.
-8. After everything is loaded, installed  and set up
+8. After everything is loaded, installed and set up: `pip install networkx`
-    > pip install networkx

 NOTE: For references on all the requirements needed, please refer to the requirements.txt.

-##Adding Jupyter Python 3 Kernel
+## Adding Jupyter Python 3 Kernel

 If you are using Jupyter notebook and there is no Python 3 kernel on it, you need to add it now.

 NOTE: If you had to install python 3 make sure that the path is in the environment where we put the GDAL variable information.
-  1.	py –m pip install ipykernel
+  1.	`py –m pip install ipykernel`
-  2.	py –m pip ipykernel install
+  2.	`py –m pip ipykernel install`

 Jupyter kernel Python 3 should appear.